-The proposal should aim to better define where profits are actually made and where they should be taxed, as currently the proposal on profit attribution is based on the definition of functions, risks and assets, something which has been used in the context of the arm’s length principle to contractually allocate profits in the most convenient jurisdictions for tax purposes.
+The proposal should aim to better define where profits are actually made and where they should be taxed, as currently the proposal on profit attribution is based on the definition of functions, risks and assets – something which has been used in the context of the arm’s length principle to contractually allocate profits in the most convenient jurisdictions for tax purposes.

 - On the short-term solution:

 As has already been mentioned by Oxfam, there are significant problems with the short-term solution proposed by the Commission.
-The measures proposed by the Commission – including a 3% turnover tax on tech giants – only target a handful of big tech companies, and will not prevent businesses exploiting our outdated tax system to systematically dodge billions of euros in tax every year.
+The measures proposed by the Commission – including a 3% turnover tax on tech giants – only target a handful of big tech companies, and will not prevent businesses from exploiting our outdated tax system to systematically dodge billions of euros in tax every year.
 There are also concerns that governments will focus all their energy on delivering short term ‘headline grabbing’ wins at the expense of making progress on the long-term solutions that will deliver lasting change.

 The OECD representative replied that their interim report identified potential modifications to the nexus criteria in order to make it less constrained by physical presence.
 There is a recognition that the problem is not necessarily nexus, or the digital presence, but rather on profit allocation, and what changes are needed there.
-However, he did not specify more on the level of digital presence or non-physical presence that should be triggering a PE.
+However, he did not specify more on the level of digital presence or non-physical presence that should lead to a PE.

 On their side, the European Commission representatives remained silent.

 However, what became evident in this meeting were the huge lobbying efforts that the tech giants are making with both the OECD and the European institutions.
 The same goes for some political groups which mostly directly their questions towards the risks of double taxation rather than the lack of a broader perspective which would otherwise have led to the closing of the remaining loopholes for tax avoidance in the current system.